Community Schoolyard Renovation Application

 Improvements

-No one Community Schoolyard is alike.
-Each is uniquely designed by the community, for the community and takes into account the site’s history, culture, priorities, and community needs.
+Each community schoolyard is uniquely designed by the community, for the community and takes into account the site’s history, culture, priorities, and needs.

-TPL can support nature-centered schoolyard projects that improve air and water quality, expand habitat, and provide opportunities for outdoor learning—developing the next-generation of environmental stewards.
-At this time, school sites are eligible for the following capital improvements:
+TPL supports nature-centered projects that improve air and water quality, expand native habitat, and provide opportunities for outdoor learning to develop the next-generation of environmental stewards.
+Currently, school sites are eligible for the following capital improvements:

 • Landscaping such as trees, micro-forests, shrubs, bushes, and flowers